 JOE HARTNESS, Chair

 Joe Hartness is a partner in the Harrick Group, a hospitality design firm founded in 1993.
-He has earned a degree in MA in Art History form Dominican University in Florence Italy and MBA from the University of Arkansas.
+He has earned a degree in MA in Art History form Dominican University in Florence, Italy and an MBA from the University of Arkansas.
 Joe has supported small stage theater for many years and is thrilled to be part of the Interrobang family.

 JOHN CAPAUL, Treasurer

 John Capaul has worked as a marketing and project management professional for many years, garnering a wide spectrum of business experience with some unusually deep subject matter expertise.
 Currently, he has the title of Director of Special Projects at Fusion92 (an independent, Chicago-based ad agency), which means he manages the firm's largest client, and literally anything else that is sensitive, complex or needs to be expedited.
 John loves small stage theater, going so far as to create Chicago Theater Meetup in December 2015, collect nearly 600 members in seven months, and host hundreds of performances each year.

 Sandra Smycz has worked in education for sixteen years.
 During that time, she has served as a high school English teacher, theatre teacher, director, choreographer, and reading specialist.
 She currently serves as the Director of Literacy at Loyola Academy in Wilmette, Illinois, working with students and teachers to more fully embed literacy across all classes and curricula.